• Home

 Binge-Eating Disorder is a type of eating disorder in which an individual eats an excessive amount of food in a short period of time and the individual feels out of control and/or like they can't stop eating.

-Binge-Eating Disorder differs from Bulimia in that the person does not engage in compensatory behavior (purging).
+Binge-Eating Disorder differs from bulimia in that the person does not engage in compensatory behavior (purging).

 Binge-Eating Disorder Symptoms:*